Oil falls on first trading day of 2023 on demand concerns as IMF warns of recession

 “The reopening of China’s economy will be a fundamental force in the ebbs and flows for energy markets this year, particularly if there is strong demand for international travel from Chinese consumers,” Edward Bell, a senior economist at Emirates NBD, said in a research note on Monday.

-"Russia will face more disruption to its energy markets as another EU embargo comes into effect in Q1, this time on refined products and markets will continue to adjust to the effects of the price cap on Russian oil."
+“Russia will face more disruption to its energy markets as another EU embargo comes into effect in Q1 [the first quarter], this time on refined products and markets will continue to adjust to the effects of the price cap on Russian oil.”

 China's economy is forecast to accelerate 4.4 per cent in 2023, after an estimated 3.2 per cent expansion last year and 8.1 per cent growth in 2021, according to the IMF.